There are many consequences for women who choose to smoke in the lead up to and during menopause.

 Studies have shown that smoking can lead to early menopause, more pronounced symptoms, and compromised hormone levels.
 Smoking also hastens ovarian ageing, possibly concluding reproductive function.
 Cigarette smoke can disrupt ovarian follicle function and affect hormone activity.
-Hence, smoking not only accelerates the onset of menopause but also significantly affects its severity and duration.
+Smoking not only accelerates the onset of menopause but also significantly affects its severity and duration.

 Hormonal Imbalances in Menopause Associated with Tobacco Use